Manaslu Circuit Trek - 12 Days

 • Fee: USD 20 per person for trekkers.

-• Where to get: From Trekking Agencies Association of Nepal (TAAN) or the Nepal Tourism Board.
+• Where to get: From the Trekking Agencies Association of Nepal (TAAN) or the Nepal Tourism Board.

 • Note: On most treks where you have to acquire a RAP, no fee will be charged for the TIMS, but some agencies will still request trekkers to issue it.